IBM OS/2 2.0 was the world's most advanced GUI operating-system -- in 1992.

-Preemptive multi-tasking, threads, 32-bit 80386 paged-mode, 512MB virtual memory for every process, "crash-protection" by separate address spaces, object-oriented GUI, DOS emulation, containment of Windows programs and Windows itself, etc.
+Preemptive multi-tasking, threads, 32-bit 80386 paged-mode, 512MB virtual memory for every process, "crash-protection" by separate address spaces, object-oriented GUI, PCDOS emulation, containment of Windows programs and Windows itself, etc.

 From ~1993 until ~1999, this author used OS/2 2.1, Warp 3, Warp 4.
 In ~1993, in terms of technical superiority, OS/2 2.1 was by far the best operating-system, surpassing Amiga OS.
 By comparison, Windows 3.x was bug-infested garbage.

 What this author remembers most about OS/2 is that it was stable, ran fast under heavy load, plenty of virtual memory, its GUI involved manipulating objects (more about this later), useful help documents.
-Not until BSD-based MacOS X did an operating-system seem so well-designed and polished.
+Not until MacOS X, based on FreeBSD, did any operating-system seem so well-designed and polished.

 This author had a 80486 PC with 8MB memory.
 With OS/2 Warp 3, system was intentionally overloaded, running Win-OS/2, web browser, games, etc, until swap-space grew to 64MB.
 Amazingly, OS/2 still ran fast, yet hard-disk was continually thrashing swap-space.
 OS/2, FreeBSD, MacOS are the only other operating-systems this author has used that can perform under heavy load.
 What these three OSs share in common is Mach micro-kernel and/or its virtual-memory system.

 IBM developed "Workplace Shell" as OS/2's GUI.
 It had graphical objects for user to manipulate, these objects had properties user could configure.
 These graphical objects could be programmed with functions, and could communicate or interact with each other (IIRC).